beartype/beartype/README.rst

 Nobody Believes You
 -------------------

-Math time, people. *it's happening*
+Math time, people. :sup:`it's happening`

 Most runtime type-checkers exhibit ``O(n)`` time complexity (where ``n`` is the total number of items recursively contained in a container to be checked) by